-1. Origin Stories
+1. Origin stories

 The key element of your origin story should focus on why your brand came to be.
 Use this opportunity to set yourself apart from competitors who offer similar products or services, and compel consumers to support your mission.

-2. Founder Stories
+2. Founder stories

 Who is the driving force behind your organization?
 Consumers want to support people they like, identify with, or admire—not a faceless corporation.
 Share about your experiences that led to starting your brand, and don’t be afraid to dive into the trials and tribulations that you encountered.
 Failure can be relatable and perseverance is inspirational, but stick to the truth and avoid embellishing your journey.

 A strong founder story will also help with recruitment for your company.
-Smaller organizations and start-ups that haven’t generated brand awareness yet can attract great employees by telling a founder story that’s relatable and captivating.
+Smaller organizations and start-ups who haven’t generated brand awareness yet can attract great employees by telling a founder story that’s relatable and captivating.

-3. Employee Stories
+3. Employee stories